An example of how the paper of record whitewashes Trump's words and actions

 It is Sunday, June 7, 2026.
 Donald Trump appeared on Meet the Press, where he was interviewed by Kristin Welker in a barn in Chippewa Falls, Wisconsin.
 Seems an odd location, but hey - not much is normal these days.

 Apparently the weather was stormy and the storms interrupted the interview multiple times.
 In the interview, Trump bragged about "building the military" in his first term; now he's using the U.S. military in a "military excursion" (not a war.)
 Welker noted that a military blockade is "an act of war."
 He bragged about taking over Venezuela without losing any soldiers.
-He speaks in simplistic terms – in terms of the leadership of Iran ("the third group we've been dealing with," he said), he refused to name the leaders when asked, instead claiming that Welker would "know who they are" and that "they are leaders - they are respected - they are respected by the people who have to respect them" (whatever that means.)
+He spoke in simplistic terms – with regards to the leadership of Iran – "the third group we've been dealing with," he said – he refused to name the leaders when asked, instead claiming that Welker would "know who they are" and that "they are leaders - they are respected - they are respected by the people who have to respect them" (whatever that means.)

-(As a reminder, just a year ago, the White House issued a statement claiming that Iran's nuclear capabilities were "obliterated" but then we had to go to war with Iran this year to make sure Iran's obliterated nuclear capabilities are again obliterated.
+(As a reminder, just a year ago, the White House issued a statement claiming that Iran's nuclear capabilities were "obliterated" but then we had to go to war with Iran this year to make sure Iran's obliterated nuclear capabilities are once again obliterated.
+Seems very Orwellian.)

 Anyway, Trump gave a long and meandering chat about his hatred of endless wars, how great his military takeover of Venezuela was, how there will be no NBC or Meet the Press if Iran gets a nuclear weapon, how he's wiped out Iran's nuclear capability (again), how Obama gave Iran a "path" to nuclear weapons (not true), the war/excursion/whatever we're calling it now is almost over.